Mahesh-Bhadane/SMART-CLEAN-management-website/README.md

-This project of SMART CLEAN is very simple and useful software.
-It helps to perform operations like Save, Update, Delete, Clear and Search on Forms in the software.

-Concerning the need of Digital involvement in daily practices we dreamt if it is possible to develop such project which gives step ahead to bio converters.
+The <b>SMART-CLEAN</b> is a unique digital technique, which can be able to boost the waste-management practices of urban areas in cost-effective and commercial way and able to transform the system into a public integrated one.
-So, we decided to design this Digital technique, that can be transformed into waste management system via registering in Computational database system to users and providing smart setups to waste-collectors (Collection Trucks).
+The existing system can be transforming to management system via installing computational database system in quantized manner and providing smartphone setups to waste collectors.
-Considering the efficiency factors, we will provide Location-based waste collection services on request of all the areas on daily basis.
+Considering efficiency factors, we will provide location-based waste collectors information on the request of enterprises as they produce wastes on daily basis.
-After Collecting waste from all the areas without using worms and other method we find new method called "Harmetia Sanitizing Bioconverter" which produce Black Soldier Fly Larvae.
-Basically, this model is useful for Establishing & Building larvae colonies.
-The Black Solider Flies to lay eggs in small holes over the grub bin.
-The BSF holes much promise for converting low-value manures
-& many other organic “Wastes” into a valuable commodity.
-In this way amount of waste products or garbage is reduced.

-Also, this software provide Graphical user interface that make you use this software with ease, this help user to do their work in less time, and with great efficiency.
+In this system when the waste collection bins are full, user will login into the SMART CLEAN website and fill the waste record form then the admin panel will provide the location-based waste collector contact details via which uses can contact to the waste collector and then waste collector can collect the waste.
+This system comes with ability to monitor the real time data and status of waste collection for next to this we recycle the waste as we prepare concept of composed, we will calculate effective maximum cost of municipal waste management through all the systems.
+This system Save, Delete, Search, Updates all the details like User Details, Enterprises Details, Waste-Collector Details, Waste Records etc.

 <b>Environments:- WordPress,PHP,CSS,HTML,Wamp Server,MySQL</b>